divaprotocol/oracles/README.md

 2. `yarn hardhat test` to run tests (includes compilation of contracts)
 3. `yarn hardhat test test/DIVAOracleTellor.test.js` to run the tests in `DIVAOracleTellor.test.js` within the `test` folder

+# Last updated
+4 February 2022

 # DIVA Queries
-Pool parameters including expiration time and reference asset are stored at the time of pool creation and can be queried by calling a smart contract function or via the DIVA subgraph.
+Pool parameters are stored at the time of pool creation and can be queried in the following two ways:
+1. `getPoolParameters` function within the DIVA smart contract
+1. DIVA subgraph

 ### DIVA Smart contract
-Function with `poolId` as argument:
+To query pool parameters from the smart contract, call the following function using the `poolId` as argument:
 ```s
 `getPoolParameters(poolId)`
 ```